-Jon has extensive appellate experience at the U.S. Court of Appeals for the Federal Circuit and is currently the committee chair of the PTAB Bar Association's Committee on Appeals from the PTAB.
-He has argued as the principal attorney in over ten appeals to the Federal Circuit, and has been co-counsel in dozens more.
+Jon also has extensive appellate experience at the U.S. Court of Appeals for the Federal Circuit.
+Prior to joining Sterne Kessler, Jon clerked at the Federal Circuit for the Honorable Alvin A. Schall.
+He has since argued as the principal attorney in over dozen appeals to the Federal Circuit, and has been co-counsel in dozens more.
 Jon recently secured a rare reversal of a PTAB decision for a small electronics company.
-He has also secured affirmances of PTAB decisions for several Fortune 500 companies in the communication and semi-conductor memory fields.
-Prior to joining Sterne Kessler, Jon clerked at the Federal Circuit for the Honorable Alvin A. Schall.
+He has also secured affirmances of PTAB decisions for several Fortune 500 companies in the communication and semiconductor memory fields.

 Jon is a contributing author of Patent Office Litigation, Second Edition, published in 2017, and an editor of the two-volume set Patent Office Litigation, published in 2012 by Thomson Reuters Westlaw.
 The first edition focused on the new contested proceedings under the America Invents Act that year, while the second edition provides a fresh and comprehensive exploration of these proceedings.
 Both books examine how the proceedings interact with other aspects of patent procurement and enforcement, and deliver practical analysis and advice.
 Jon is also a contributing author to the Patent Litigation Strategies Handbook, Fourth Edition, published by the ABA Section of Intellectual Property.